-The view is taken from the green dot in the 1748 map below.
+The view is taken from the green dot in the small 1748 map below.
 In the description below the plate Vasi made reference to: 1) Palazzo Strozzi; 2) Palazzo Cesarini; 3) Collegio Calasanzio, once Palazzo Cenci; 4) Palazzo Amadei.
 The map shows also 5) SS.
-Stimmate di S. Francesco; 6) S. Nicola de' Cesarini; 7) Casa del Burcardo; 8) Teatro Argentina and in green Area Sacra.
-The dotted line in the small map delineates the border between Rione Sant'Eustachio (left) and Rione Pigna (right).
+Stimmate di S. Francesco; 6) S. Nicola de' Cesarini; 7) Casa del Burcardo; 8) Teatro Argentina.
+The green rectangle indicates the area where ancient temples were found in 1929.
+The dotted line in the map delineates the border between Rione Sant'Eustachio (left) and Rione Pigna (right).

-The church was designed in 1714-1721 by Giovan Battista Contini and Antonio Canevari on the site of a previous one which was dedicated to Quaranta Martiri (Forty Martyrs) di Sebaste (this is the name used by Vasi in his map).
+The church was designed in 1714-721 by Giovan Battista Contini and Antonio Canevari on the site of a previous one which was dedicated to Quaranta Martiri (Forty Martyrs) di Sebaste.
 It belonged to a brotherhood (Arciconfraternita delle Stimmate di S. Francesco) having the objective of helping the sick and burying the dead.
 A statue portrays St. Francis in the act of receiving the stigmata.
 The bell tower is surrounded by buildings and it can be seen only from a great distance.

 Collegio Calasanzio or delle Scuole Pie was a brand new building when Vasi made his etching as it had been erected in 1746.
-JosŔ de Calasanz was a Spanish priest who founded in 1597 in Rome the first school which did not require an admission fee.
+JosŔ de Calasanz was a Spanish priest who founded in 1597 the first school in Rome which did not require an admission fee.
 The members of his order are usually known as Scolopi, after Scuole Pie (pious schools).
-The architect Tommaso De Marchis made only one concession to the decoration of the building in the elaborate capitals and in the cornice.
+Architect Tommaso De Marchis made only one concession to the decoration of the building in the elaborate capitals and in the cornice.
 The elegant madonnella is a copy of Raphael's Madonna della Seggiola.

 The Cesarini were a very prominent Roman family for many centuries.
+Genzano was one of their fiefdoms.
 The palace and the family church (S. Nicola dei